 - Use fashion retouching to make the eyes bigger and shinier

-17. See if capture tether works for you
+17. See if Capture Tether works for you

 If you’re a photographer who edits his/her own photos or simply at least retouches, then you must be familiar with a few photo editing software.
-Capture Tether is a setting that allows you to connect your camera with your PC.
+Capture Tether is a setting that allows you to connect your camera to your PC.

 You can use this feature if you’re using software like Lightroom, Capture One, etc. you can try using this feature for your studio portrait photography and see if that’s aiding you in any way